LeRoy Pope: Public life and civic leadership

 Pope was a wealthy and successful planter, and was active in the early government and civic leadership of Huntsville and Madison County.
 He presided as chief justice of the first county court, and was among the founders of the first Episcopal church in Huntsville, organized in 1830.
-He was named by the legislature as a commissioner for the Planters' and Merchants' Bank of Huntsville, Alabama's first banking corporation, and for the Indian Creek Navigation Company.
+He was named by the legislature as a commissioner for the Planters' and Merchants' Bank of Huntsville, Alabama's first banking corporation, and for the Indian River Navigation Company.

 He was married to Judith Sale, daughter of Cornelius Sale and Jane Dawson of Amherst County, Virginia.
 His daughter Matilda Pope married John Williams Walker, who became Alabama's first senator, and was the mother of LeRoy Pope Walker, Confederate secretary of war and brigadier general; Richard Wilde Walker, Confederate States senator; Percy Walker, United States representative; and several other children.
 Another daughter, Maria Pope, married Thomas George Percy, Sr., and was the ancestor of such notables as Senator LeRoy Percy of Mississippi, the poet William Alexander Percy, Senator Charles H. Percy of Illinois, and the author Walker Percy.

 Pope died in Huntsville on June 17, 1844, and is buried in Maple Hill Cemetery.